395t/coding-assignment-week-8-vit-2/README.md

 ### **Code Structure**

 The code needed to replicate the Perceiver IO can be found in ``./notebooks/PerceiverIO/PerceiverIOTraining.ipynb``.
-The code for loading the datasets, create a base model architecture, and the training code are located in this notebook.
+The code for loading the datasets, creating a base model architecture, and the training code are located in this notebook.
 I would recommend taking this direct notebook and uploading it to Google Colab for use.

 ### **Commands to Run the Code**

-The code for this experiments is in an ``.ipynb notebook`` that was created on run on colab.
+The code for the experiments is in an ``.ipynb notebook`` that was created on run on colab.
 It includes the necessary install commands to directly run on colab.

 ### **Task**